Chapter 1 : A letter

 She sighed in resignation and drew herself to a sitting position.
 If she wasn't going to fall asleep, at least she could do something, like reading, to fill her time until it was time for breakfast.
 She glanced out of the window and saw that the sun was just rising above the skyline, which meant that the matron would be knocking on her door in about an hour or so.

 She grabbed the rumpled book from the small desk by the window and walked back to her bed, where she settled comfortably and opened her much beloved book.
-It was surprising when Lea took such a liking to reading English classics.
+It was a suprise, when Lea took such a liking to reading English classics.
 Not only was she really bad at concentrating on anything, but she was also supposed to be very young to fully understand the concept of some of the books.

 Even thought she'd been in the orphanage since birth, she still had underlying faith and optimism in her bright future.
 It might sound arrogant, but she always thought something greater was waiting for her out there.
 She couldn't name it, but she had had the feeling since she was five, when she accidentally turned the matron's hair purple when she insisted Lea ate her peas.